nachobfrupm/TOD_QualityVideoEncoding/README.md

    ~~~
 <a name="inputdataset"></a>
 ### 2.2.
 Input DataSet Preparation
+Preparation of your MP4 origin file is a task that it is not automated in this environment.
+However, some convenient scripts have been developed to do this in the source autonomous driving dataset used: A2D2,Argoverse2,Comma2K,Kitti360,NuScenes and Leddartech

 Create the directory in which you place your MP4 input file at 8Mbps
 For example